 Everyone knows how important a front cover is for a book.
 When books are published in digital form, as with Amazon Kindle, the cover is especially important because the purchaser doesn’t get to actually see and feel the book.
 Once the manuscript of the Priceless Princess was looking like a real story at last, I started to think about the book cover.

-I am an artist and photographer, and I thought about making my own cover.
+I am also a keen artist and photographer, and for a short time I thought about doing it myself.
 At first sight, it seemed like a good idea.
 Technically it has become easier every day, as new automated cover services appear, including Amazon’s own.
 If you want someone else to do it there are lots of more-or-less professional graphic designers and illustrators who offer to design covers for various prices, ranging from super cheap to pretty expensive.
 There is a limited choice of styles though and a sameness to a lot of them.

-There is such a range of quality and style.
 This is especially so for children’s books, many of which seem to have simple line drawings and cartoon-like faces with some clumsy lettering.
 It’s hard to get a sense from the covers of what is going on in the books.
-Most of them didn’t look very appealing.
+Most of them don’t look very appealing.

-Although I originally thought I would just have an e-book version of the Priceless Princess, I soon decided that even though it was a short story it would be good to have a paperback as well.
-I looked at lots of children’s stories in local bookstores.
-I realised that the way adults used e-book readers may not be the same as the way children used them, and that in many cases children might not have access to them at all.
+Although I originally thought I would just have an e-book version of the Priceless Princess, I soon decided that it would be good to have a paperback as well.
 Children can share a printed book with their friends, pass it around, show each other the illustrations they like.
 One person can read from the book while another is using their e-book reader somewhere else.
 Not everybody wants children’s fingerprints (and worse) all over their Kindle screens, but at the same time might not be ready to buy the child a Kindle just for them.
 Above all, printed books are much more sociable than screens.

 I can’t thank Keith enough for his patience and assistance, including with internal design and layout.
 Creating books for the new world of digital publishing is so engrossing and challenging, not for the faint-hearted, although it is getting easier all the time.
-And I especially want to thank Keith’s two daughters to whom he read the story and who especially loved the flying pony.
+And I especially want to thank Keith’s two daughters to whom he read the story.
+They said they loved it even though English is not their first language.
+They especially loved the flying pony.

 Visit Keith’s WordPress site here